-Campus Conversations with President Sylvia Burwell of American University | Washingtonian (DC)
+Campus Conversations With President Sylvia Burwell of American University | Washingtonian (DC)

-Campus Conversations with President Sylvia Burwell of American University
+Campus Conversations With President Sylvia Burwell of American University

 ABOUT THE EVENT

-Join us for a very special series called Campus Conversations that look at the state of higher education in the DMV featuring the heads of some of the most prestigious and influential institutions in our area and the country.
+Join us for a very special series called Campus Conversations that look at the state of higher education in the DC region featuring the heads of some of the most prestigious and influential institutions in our area and the country.

-Our next event will feature a one-on-one conversation with Sylvia Burwell, President of American University and Michael Schaffer, Editor-in-Chief of Washingtonian.
-They’ll discuss topics such as President Burwell’s experience as a former Secretary of Health and Human Services, what is top of mind for a college president as faculty, staff and students prepare to go back to school in a digital only format, and so much more.
-Click below to register for this exclusive event, and submit a question for President Burwell.
+Our next event will feature a one-on-one conversation with Sylvia Burwell, president of American University and Michael Schaffer, editor of Washingtonian.
+They’ll discuss topics such as President Burwell’s experience as a former Secretary of Health and Human Services, what is top of mind for a college president as faculty, staff, and students prepare to go back to school in a digital-only format, and so much more.
+Click below to register for this exclusive event and to submit a question for President Burwell.

 Don't Miss Another Event: Follow Us